AGCoL

 • An annotation directory with a ".gff" file that specifies where the gaps are.

-Self alignments
+Self synteny

 By default, SyMAP uses the MUMmer 'NUCmer' program for self-alignments.
 Each chromosomes is compared to every other chromosome including itself.

-The Alignment&Synteny Parameters window has an option to set Self Args, which is only used when comparing the chromosome sequence file to itself.
+The Alignment&Synteny Parameters panel has an option to set Self Args, which is only used when comparing the chromosome sequence file to itself.
 Make sure that the Cluster Hits Algorithm 1 option is selected.

 Cancel

-The Load and A&S methods have a popup progress window, as shown on the right.
+The Load and A&S methods have a popup progress panel, as shown on the right.
 There is a Cancel button on the bottom that can be clicked to cancel the execution; it will remove the results from the database and exit.

 Occasionally, the Cancel will cause it to create an error, writing to the error.log or to the terminal.
 This is not a problem, though you may need to remove the results yourself.